nats-io/nats.java/README.md

 # jnats
-A Java client for NATS
+A Java client for NATS.
+This is a WORK IN PROGRESS.
+Watch this space for more info as it becomes available.